Teek-tech/Teek-tech/README.md

-- 👋 Hi, I’m Tochukwu Odeme, a tehnical product manager and software engineer with keen interests in building software solutions that solve real-life problems
-- 👀 I’m interested in data or software engineering/development/management roles.
+Hey there!
+I’m Tochukwu – a technical product manager and software engineer with a serious interest for building software that solves real-world problems (and maybe a few imaginary ones too).
+I'm on the hunt for roles in data or software engineering, development, or management.

-- 🌱 I’m currently learning python and cloud computing, and architecture
-- 💞️ I’m looking to collaborate on private or open source projects.
-- 📫 You can reach me via email @tochuks.chris@gmail.com
+If you’re looking for someone to team up with on private or open-source projects, I’m all ears (and keyboards)!
+Feel free to reach out at tochuks.chris@gmail.com.
+Let’s make some tech magic happen!

 <!---
 Teek-tech/Teek-tech is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.